pardonilintuclan/ProyectoInformatico-G6-/Parcial1/Readmeentrega parcial1.txt

 7. Error Handling:
    - Proper error messages should be displayed to users for failed login attempts or other authentication-related errors.
+   - Log and handle errors gracefully to avoid exposing sensitive information.

  Non-Functional Requirements: